 Research in the Vaccaro group strives to elucidate the origins of molecular behavior by probing fundamental physical properties and chemical propensities through synergistic application of modern laser-spectroscopic and quantum-chemical tools.
-Information gleaned from such studies affords a trenchant glimpse of structural paradigms and dynamical processes that permeate the entire fabric of chemistry, including molecular chirality, non-covalent interactions, and proton-transfer reactions.
+Information from such studies elucidates molecular chirality, non-covalent interactions, and protontransfer reactions.